nickfargo/state/README.md

 * [Events](#concepts--events) — Listeners for specific **event** types can be bound to a state, which will be called in the context of the bound state as it is affected by a progressing transition (`depart`, `exit`, `enter`, `arrive`), as data bound to the state changes (`mutate`), or upon the state’s construction or destruction (`construct`, `destroy`). **State** also allows for custom typed events, which can be emitted from a particular state and propagated to listeners bound to the state itself as well as its protostates and superstates.

-* [Guards](#concepts--guards) — A state may be outfitted with **guards** to govern their viability as transition targets, dependent on the outgoing state and any other conditions that may be defined.
+* [Guards](#concepts--guards) — A state may be outfitted with **guards** to govern its viability as a transition target, dependent on the outgoing state and any other conditions that may be defined.
 Guards are evaluated as either boolean values or predicates (boolean-valued functions).

 * [History](#concepts--history) — Any state may be ordered to keep a **history** of its own internal state.
 Entries are recorded in the history anytime the given state is involved in a transition, or experiences a change to its `data` content.
 The history may be traversed in either direction, and elements replaced or pushed onto the stack at its current index.
-When a transition reenters a **retained** superstate, it will use its history to redirect the transition back to whichever of its substates was most recently current.
+When a transition targets a **retained** state, it will consult that state’s history and redirect itself back to whichever of the state’s substates was most recently current.

-* [Attributes](#concepts--attributes) — A state expression may include **attributes** that can specially designate or constrain a state’s usage.
-For example: the `initial` attribute designates a state as the owner’s initial state, whereas the `final` attribute dictates that a state will allow no further transitions once it has become active; an `abstract` state is one that cannot be current but may be inherited from by substates, while a `default` attribute marks such a substate as the primary redirection target for an abstract superstate, should a transition ever target the abstract state directly.

 <a id="overview--design-goals" />
 ### Design goals